davidben/tls-trust-expressions/pki-transition-strategies.md

 * Some client [pinned](https://www.rfc-editor.org/rfc/rfc7469.html) the site to a particular CA. Years later, the CA is compromised and must be removed from modern clients.
 * Root programs in the Web PKI, which do not coordinate on trust actions, disagree on what actions to take with a particular CA.

-Moreover, the subscriber may not even know the precise intersection.
+Moreover, the authenticating party may not even know the precise intersection.
 Often, the only option is to try the new certificate and monitor errors.
-For subscribers that serve many diverse relying parties, this is a disruptive and risky process.
+For authenticating partiess that serve many diverse relying parties, this is a disruptive and risky process.
 Adding such risk to what is ultimately a security incident response adds complications and delays.
 This ultimately makes it more difficult to remove the untrustworthy CA and address the user security risk.

 ### Cross-Sign from Distrusted CA